Kitty Kelley

 Kitty Kelley is an internationally acclaimed writer, whose bestselling biographies focus on some of the most influential and powerful personalities of the last 50 years.
 Kelley’s last five biographies have been number one on the New York Times best seller list, including her most recent, Oprah: A Biography.

-Kelley is also the author of Capturing Camelot: Stanley Tretick’s Iconic Images of The Kennedys and Let Freedom Ring: Stanley Tretick’s Iconic Images of the March on Washington.
+Kelley is also the author of Capturing Camelot: Stanley Tretick’s Iconic Images of the Kennedys and Let Freedom Ring: Stanley Tretick’s Iconic Images of the March on Washington.

 In 1993, Brandeis University National Women’s committee established a major book collection at the university in her honor.
 That same year, she was invited to debate at Oxford University; the premise: “This House Believes That Men Are Still More Equal Than Women.”
 She led her team to a 143-78 victory.
-In 1998, she spoke to the Kennedy School of Government at Harvard University on the subject: “Public Figures: Are Their Private Lives Fair Game for the Press?”
+In 1998, she spoke to the Kennedy School of Government at Harvard University on the subject “Public Figures: Are Their Private Lives Fair Game for the Press?”
 In 1999, the University of Washington named Kelley as one of 100 of “The Most Famous, Fascinating and Influential Alumni of the Past 100 Years.”

 Kelley has generously advanced a number of important humanitarian causes, with a particular emphasis on literacy and press freedoms.
 In 1987, she was honored with the Phillip M. Stern Award for her “Outstanding service to writers and the writing profession.”

-A long-time resident of Georgetown in Washington, DC, Kelley began as a press assistant to a U.S. Senator, then worked for two years as the editorial page researcher for the Washington Post.
+A longtime resident of Georgetown in Washington, DC, Kelley began as a press assistant to a U.S. senator, then worked for two years as the editorial page researcher for the Washington Post.
 As an active member of the DC community, she was named one of the most influential people in private Washington by Regardie’s magazine in an article entitled “The Power Elite” and one of the 20 “Georgetowners of the Century” by the Georgetowner newspaper.

 Kelley has worked as a full-time freelance writer for more than 30 years.
 Her articles have appeared in the New York Times, the Washington Post, Wall Street Journal, Newsweek, People, Ladies Home Journal, the New Republic, McCall’s, Los Angeles Times, Chicago Tribune, and the American Scholar.
+She is also a member of the Independent’s board of directors.

 See “Unauthorized But Not Untrue,” by Kitty Kelley.
 The American Scholar, Winter 2011.